-- The widely exported Indian green marble from Rajasthan
+The widely exported Indian green marble from Rajasthan

-- Onyx marble which gets its name from the thick bands of alternating color
+- Onyx marble which gets its name from the thick bands of alternating color, etc.

-Italian marble: Like its Indian counterpart, this comes in a variety of color and textures.
-Though there are a few varieties which are instantly recognizable, such as:
+Italian marble, like the Indian counterpart, comes in a variety of colours and textures, though there are a few varieties which are instantly recognizable such as:

 - The much-valued Statuario marble which is characterised by its white colour shot with grey or gold veins

 - Golden hued Botticino marble which seems to be lit from within

 - Light grey Carrera marble that features dispersed, fine, feathery veining